 What is A.C.P?

-A.C.P is a form of electrolysis used to removed lesions and blemishes.
+ACP treatment is a form of electrolysis used for lesion and blemish removal.
 Electrolysis uses short-wave diathermy to target precisely the lesion and cut off its blood supply to safely remove it with little or no damage to the skin.

 HOW IS IT DONE?